A Catalog of “AI” Art Analogies

 How It’s Useful: It could unjustly deprive people of income.

-The Subtext: “AI” art is unethical and immoral.
+The Not-So-Subtext: “AI” art is unethical and immoral.

 How It’s Misleading: “Theft” implies taking a physical object, like breaking into your home and taking a painting, or transferring digital assets, like draining a bank account.
 Copying an image file is very different: if I copy your JPEG, you still have the JPEG.
-Unlike physical ownership, copyright is not absolute ownership, and expanding copyright further could be harmful for artists and society.
+Unlike physical ownership, copyright is not absolute ownership, and expanding copyright too much can be harmful for artists and society.

 Appropriation

 Appropriation refers to at least two distinct, complex concepts: appropriation art (a form of conceptual art), and cultural appropriation.
-I haven’t actually heard these analogies made much, but I think they’re interesting.
+I haven’t actually heard these analogies made much, but I think they’re useful.

 The Subtext: It’s complicated.

-How It’s Misleading: The fact that it’s hard to draw a line about what’s “ok” or “not ok” is sometimes taken to mean that you shouldn’t try.
-That nothing is “ok,” or everything is “ok.”
-Unfortunately, the concept of cultural appropriation has been reduced to caricature, making it easier for people to dismiss.
+How It’s Misleading: The fact that it’s hard to draw a line about what’s “ok” or “not ok” is sometimes taken to mean that you shouldn’t try, and thus either nothing is “ok” or everything is “ok.”
+Unfortunately, the concept of cultural appropriation has been reduced to caricature, making it easier for some people to dismiss it.

 How Humans Learn to Make Art